evilsoft/crocks/docs/src/pages/docs/crocks/Pair.md

 apply these transformations, `bimap` allows for independent transformations on both sides, in parallel.

-`bimap` takes (2) mapping functions as its arguments.
+`bimap` takes two mapping functions as its arguments.
 The first function is used to map the first, while the second maps the second. `Pair` only provides a means to map the second's value exclusively using [`map`](#map).
 If the need arises to map the first portion exclusively, use `bimap` passing the mapping